Brazilian tugboat Laurindo Pitta

+Laurindo Pitta is a museum ship and former tugboat of the Brazilian Navy, subordinated to the Directorate of Historical Heritage and Documentation of the Navy (DHHDN).
+She is the oldest vessel of the navy still in service, being built by the British shipyard Vickers, Sons & Maxim, Ltd, in 1910.
+The tugboat is 39 m long and displaces 514 t.
+She belonged to the Naval War Operations Division, part of the Brazilian squadron sent to patrol the northeastern African coast during World War I. In World War II, and participated in defending the port of Rio de Janeiro.
+Laurindo Pitta was decommissioned on 16 September 1959, but was still operated by the Brazilian Navy until the 1990s.

 The Navy decided to restore her in 1998, and since then she has served the institution as a museum ship, subordinated to DHHDN.
 In this department, the boat is used in the Guanabara Bay tour and as a historical source for tourists who visit the Navy's Cultural Space, where she is stationed.
 Laurindo Pitta participated in naval events such as the celebration of the 500th anniversary of the discovery of Brazil, in 2000, and its centennial, in 2010, when the tugboat was presented with the title of Honorary Member of the North American Classic Yacht Association (CYA).